 - a.
+Make sure to use an appropriate number of lift units for the type and weight of the vehicle to be lifted.
+Determine how many lift units will be needed to raise the vehicle by calculating the weight of the vehicle and the load applied to each lift unit when the vehicle is raised.
 NEVER exceed the rated capacity of an individual lift unit.
-Also, the lift system is to be only used in sets where lift units are positioned on opposite ends of the same axle- NEVER as a single lift unit or on only one side of a vehicle. - b.
+Also, the lift system is to be only used in sets where lift units are positioned on opposite ends of the same axle- NEVER as a single lift unit or on only one side of a vehicle unless using Tire Mode as described in Section 2.14. - b.
 Before each use, you should inspect each lift unit for any visible signs of wear or damage.
-See the Section 10 on page 28 for details about how to inspect the lift unit.
+See the Section 10 on page 34 for details about how to inspect the lift unit.
 WARNING!
 If you see any signs of wear or damage, or if there is any indication that the lift unit is not performing normally, immediately take it out of service and contact the manufacturer.
 NEVER use a lift unit that appears damaged in any way. - c.
-Before each use, plug in each lift unit and make sure the battery charger indicator light is green for both batteries on each lift unit (see Section 5.2 on page 17 of this manual).
+Before each use, plug in each lift unit and make sure the battery charger indicator light is green for both batteries on each lift unit (see Section 5.2 on page 22 of this manual).
 If the light is not green, charge the battery until the battery charger indicator light is green.
 Failure to fully charge the battery before use can reduce the life of the battery. - d.
-Transport the lift units to the work area by either wheeling them manually or lifting and transporting them with a forklift (see Section 4 on page 16).
+Transport the lift units to the work area by either wheeling them manually or lifting and transporting them with a forklift (see Section 4 on page 21).
 A lift unit can be wheeled to the work area over smooth, level surfaces for short distances.
 Transport the lift units by forklift if traveling over longer distances and/or rough or uneven surfaces. - e.
 Position the lift units at opposite ends of the same axle.
-If necessary, adjust the carriage lift arms (see Section 8) until they are wide enough to allow the lift pads to clear the tire tread.
+If necessary, adjust the carriage lift arms (See Section 8) until they are wide enough to allow the lift pads to clear the tire tread.
 Make sure the lift pads cradle the tires evenly and are aligned with the tire.
 Position the lift pads under the tire so the entire lift pad is under the tire (see Figure 1).
+Lower the base to the ground using the handle once the lift unit is properly positioned (see Section 4 for more information).
 WARNING!
 The carriage lift arms must be positioned so they are centered on the lift carriage.
 NEVER use the lift unit with the lift arms positioned in an off-center position since this can cause dangerous side loading of the lift unit. - f.
-Set the wheel locks on all rear swivel casters to the ON position (See the "Component Identification" section on page 6). - g.
 Place the vehicle transmission in neutral and release the parking brake.